 Toll Free (866) JD Barry

-Located 15 minutes east of the bustling downtown district of Orlando and just 45 minutes west of the Atlantic Ocean, the Barry University School of Law campus encompasses twenty acres nestled among lush Florida palms.
-Barry Law offers a three-year daytime program structured for full time students and a four-year extended studies program in the evening.
+Located 15 minutes east of downtown Orlando and just 45 minutes west of the Atlantic Ocean, the Barry University School of Law campus encompasses 20 acres nestled among lush Florida palms.
+Barry Law offers daytime and evening programs structured for full-time students and a four-year part-time program in the evening.

-As a mission-driven institution emphasizing community service, social justice, and quality education in a caring environment, Barry Law educates students to become responsible lawyers, prepared to assume an active role in the legal community.
+As a mission-driven institution emphasizing community service, social justice, and quality education in a caring environment, Barry Law educates students to become responsible lawyers, prepared to assume leadership roles in the legal community.
 Students are trained to act in strict accord with the highest ethical standards and to exercise their professional skills competently, with sensitivity to the needs and concerns of their clients and others in need.

 LSAT 75th Percentile

 LSAT 50th Percentile

 LSAT 25th Percentile

 GPA 25th Percentile